jeffstieler/atlas-help/getting-started/layout-infrastructure.html.md

 ## Execution Plan

 Next, let's see what Terraform would do when asked to apply this configuration.
 In the same directory as the `example-infrastructure.tf` file, run the below command.
-If you cloned the [example repo](https://github.com/hashicorp/atlas-examples/tree/master/getting-started), you should run this command in the [ops directory](https://github.com/hashicorp/atlas-examples/tree/master/getting-started/ops).

     $ terraform push -name="ATLAS_USERNAME_HERE/example-environment"
     Configuration "hashicorp/example-environment" uploaded! (v1)